derniercri/hornet/README.md

 		// your own code here
 	});

-Note that you can handle the same type on multiple channel like the following:
+Note that you can handle the same type on multiple channels like the following:

 	// javascript
 	hornet.on(["channel", "channel2"], "message_type", function ( messageData ) {